junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 He holds out a hand in the dark blindly, meeting Amy's in the mid-way.

-"Amy Pond, I'm um -- an adventurer."
+"Amy Pond, I'm um -- a traveler, or an adventurer, I guess."

 They shake their hands.